Social Movements POLITIC4128

 Course Aims

 In this course students will examine the role that social movements play in political life.
-Although politics scholars have spent a great deal of time studying collective action and interest group organizing as a general phenomenon, it is only relatively recently that much attention has been paid to the less institutionalized, more amorphous and often more radical types of collective action practiced within social movements.
-Despite this late start, the past two decades has seen a great deal of theorizing about social movements both within politics and sociology.
-Students will use these theories to examine the rise, nature and political influence of important social movements, both historic and contemporary.
-Potential case studies include: the labour movement, the new social movements of the 1960s and 1970s, revolutionary movements in the developing world and the contemporary anti-globalisation movement.
+Politics scholars have spent a great deal of time studying collective action and interest group organizing as a general phenomenon.
+More recently attention has also been paid to the less institutionalized, more amorphous and often more radical types of collective action practiced within social movements.
+Students will use theories to examine the rise, nature and political influence of important social movements, both historic and contemporary.
+Potential case studies include: the labour movement, the 'new social movements' of the 1960s and 1970s, the early 21st century alter-globalisation movement and the contemporary movement to fight climate change.

 Intended Learning Outcomes of Course